vsundar95/BeginnerRust/README.md

 The function String::from_utf8_lossy converts a slice of bytes to a string including invalid characters.
 This will replace any invalid UTF-8 sequences with a ? character.
 Therefore, the return output needs to be a valid UTF-8 string.

+#### Lesson 41 - Writing and Running Tests
+Crate name : l41-tests

+We can run our tests using `cargo test`.
+To write a test, we can define a separate module for tests.
+Each test needs to have the header `#[test]`.
+There are other headers we can use too to do certain functions but please see the code for those headers.

+NOTE: When calling out of scope functions, it is important to use the super keyword.
+SO when testing functions, write super::<function>.

+This super keyword also works for structs too.
+This allows us to write tests for structs and their implementation function.